splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   :width: 80%
   :alt: Amount of AWS entities with the Collector installed.

-3. For OTel Collector instances that are successfully instrumented, you can see which version of the OTel Collector is deployed.
+3. For OTel Collector instances that are successfully instrumented, you can see which version of the Collector is deployed.

 ..  image:: /_images/gdi/aws-collector-insights-version.png
   :width: 80%